NEONScience/NEON-Data-Skills/tutorials/R/R-skills/Colorado-floods-data-visualization/nCLIMDIV-Palmer-Drought-In-R/nCLIMDIV-Palmer-Drought-In-R.md

 value to NA and plot the data.

-    wd <- "C:/Users/fsanchez/Documents/data/" # This will depend on your local environment setwd(wd)

     # NoData Value in the nCLIMDIV data from 1990-2015 US spatial scale
     nCLIMDIV_US <- read.csv(paste0(wd,"disturb-events-co13/drought/CDODiv5138116888828_US.txt"), header = TRUE)